BartMassey/ttt-bench/README.md

   20% faster.

-* Erlang[hipe]: Compiled to native code via HiPE using `erlc` 1.21.2.6.
-This runs some slower than BEAM bytecode, although the flattened-board version is almost as fast as the flattened-board BEAM code.
+* Erlang[hipe]: Compiled to native code via HiPE using `erlc` 1.22.0.7.
+This seems to be identical to the BEAM version at this point, which makes me suspicious that I am not compiling things right.

 * Nickle: Run with version 2.77.